tbttin/notes/makes/gnu-make.md

   processing of the makefile containing the `include` continues.

-  Once it has finished reading makefiles, `make` will try to *remake* any that are out of date or don't exist (if `make` failed it's a fatal error).
+  Once it has finished reading makefiles, `make` will try to *remake* any that are out of date or don't exist (now, if `make` failed it's a fatal error).

 - For compatibility with some other `make` implementations, `sinclude` is another name for `-include`.